Change Country

 What Are the Potential Outcomes of This Appeal?

 1. At least 11 states have new or stalled proposals to tax digital advertising services.
-The litigation in Maryland is being watched closely by other states; if Maryland’s tax on digital advertising prevails in the appeal, many states are expected to take action to impose a similar tax.
+The litigation in Maryland is being watched closely by other states; since Maryland’s tax on digital advertising prevailed in the appeal, many states are expected to take action to impose a similar tax.

 2. Since each state’s tax laws are unique, other states may have lower thresholds, casting a larger net to apply to more taxpayers.